Avoid the Crowds

 Spreading out in Sylva and Dillsboro

-Start the day off in Sylva with a takeout breakfast from one of our many local cafés.
+Start the day off in Sylva with breakfast from one of our many local cafés.
 The Coffee Shop has been serving up hometown fare since 1926 and has become a Sylva staple.
 Perk up with a delicious cup of coffee made to your liking from White Moon, City Lights Café, or check out The Farmhouse Mercantile & Coffee Bar for a perfectly crafted morning cup of ambition.